-(a) the organization has been in existence at least three years;
+- Have been in existence for at least two years;

-(b) the organization has at least 250 residents of the area served by CJP who are donors, dues paying members and/or voting members;
+- Have at least 200 residents of the area served by CJP who are donors, dues paying members and/or voting members;

-(e) in the judgment of the Council, the programs, activities, and practices of such organization and, if applicable, its parent organization, are compatible and do not conflict with the mission of the JCRC (see below)
+- In the judgment of the Council, the organization is of value to the Jewish community, and the programs, activities, and practices of such organization and, if applicable, its units, components, subsidiaries and entities that control the organization, are compatible and do not conflict with JCRC’s mission; and

 Process of Membership Application